LilithHafner/Quickdraw/README.md

 # How do deploy with Quickdraw

-Make a Julia package with a `main()` function and put this this in your README.md
+Make a Julia package with a `main()` function, put it in a public github repo, and put this this in your README.md

 ````
 # Installation using [Quickdraw](https://github.com/LilithHafner/Quickdraw)